5 bedroom, 4 bathroom with Ocean Views, beachfront, pool

 • Scuba Diving and Snorkeling: There is a nice shop in the Ventanas small strip mall (about 5 min. south of Ballena, behind the Gas Station).
 They rent equipment and give lessons also.

 • Surfing: Dominical is a very nice surfing beach but be careful if you are a beginner.
 There are at least two surf shops in the village and you can inquire about their services.
 There are other beaches and particular spots between Dominical and Ballena; - one of them is Dominicalito and the beach south of it.
 Have in mind that most of the areas are better during high tide.
-Depending on the day and tides, you can do some surfing and have some fun just in front of the house (and better about 200m south of the house on our beach) but there are great places in the areas explained above.

 • Ultra-Light Planes: In Uvita/Bahia you can schedule a ride on the Ultra-Light Planes.
 This will give you a good idea of the area from the air.